Diwali – The Festival of Lights

 Diwali Lamp

 Diwali is one of the most important festivals for Hindus.
 It is also known as Deepavali (also spelled as Deepawali, Dipawali, or Dipavali).
 It is called a “festival of lights.”
-Diwali festival spans nearly 15 days starting from the first day i.e., Vasubaras to Tulsi Marriage but not all the 15 days are celebrated.
+Diwali festival spans nearly 15 days from the first day, i.e., Vasubaras, to Tulsi Marriage, but not all 15 days are celebrated.
 The most important days of the Diwali festival are Vasubaras, Dhantrayodashi, Narak Chaturdashi, Laxmipujan, Padwa, Bhaubij, and the Marriage of Tulsi.
 Diwali is also a very important festival in Jainism and Sikhism.
-Not only Hindus but also people of other religions including Buddhists, Jains, Sikhs, Muslims, and Christians celebrate Diwali.
+Not only Hindus but also people of other religions, including Buddhists, Jains, Sikhs, Muslims, and Christians, celebrate Diwali.
 Deepavali is the most celebrated festival in India.
-Diwali festival is celebrated with great enthusiasm across the world including in countries like Nepal, Sri Lanka, Fiji, America, Trinidad and Tobago, etc.
+Diwali festival is celebrated with great enthusiasm worldwide, including in countries like Nepal, Sri Lanka, Fiji, America, Trinidad and Tobago, etc.

 What is the meaning of the word Diwali?

-The original name of Diwali is Deepavali which literally means “row of lamps.”
+The original name of Diwali is Deepavali, which literally means “row of lamps.”
 It is a Sanskrit word.
 “Deep” (“Dee” is pronounced as “the” in “these” and “p” as in “soap”) means lamp.
-As the festival is mainly celebrated by lighting the small clay lamps of oil, it is called Deepavali.
+As the festival is mainly celebrated by lighting the small clay oil lamps, it is called Deepavali.

 Deepavali is celebrated according to the Hindu calendar.
 It starts on the 12th day of the second fortnight of the month, Ashwin.
 This generally coincides from mid-October to mid-November according to the Gregorian calendar.